Wife of Roger Stone seeks donations on Gingrich’s email list

-WASHINGTON — Former Republican House Speaker Newt Gingrich is doing his bit to help raise money for the legal defense of Roger Stone, a confidant of Donald Trump caught up in the Russia probe.
+WASHINGTON — The wife of Donald Trump confidant Roger Stone is using the email distribution list of former Republican House Speaker Newt Gingrich to request contributions for her husband’s legal defense.

-Gingrich has made his email distribution list available to Stone’s wife, who sent a lengthy email Tuesday requesting contributions.

-Nydia Stone said she and her husband were roused by the FBI at their Florida home in a “terrifying pre-dawn” raid.
-She said her husband is facing “fabricated” charges aimed at getting him to turn on Trump, and said she and her husband are seeking donations for what she says could be a $2 million defense.
+Nydia Stone said in a lengthy email Tuesday that she and her husband were roused by the FBI at their Florida home in a “terrifying pre-dawn” raid.
+She said her husband is facing “fabricated” charges aimed at getting him to turn on Trump, and that she and her husband are seeking donations for what she says could be a $2 million defense.

 Stone has pleaded not guilty in special counsel Robert Mueller’s Russia investigation to charges including making false statements and obstructing a congressional probe into potential coordination between Russia and the Trump campaign.